-Breast implants are not guaranteed to last a lifetime.
-Although the life of the implant used is different, the average duration is 10 years.
+In the Breast Enlargement operation, the implants are guaranteed for a lifetime.
 Implant rupture, which is called rupture or leakage of the implant inserted after the implant is inserted, is a rare condition.
 In addition, weight gain or loss after surgery may cause changes in the appearance of the breasts.
 However, breasts will continue to change with age.
 Such problems should bring to mind the possibility of a further surgical intervention in the future.

 Pre-consultation Before Breast Enlargement

 Before breast augmentation surgery, the plastic surgeon is going to discuss with regard to the size, feel, and appearance preferences with you.
 Your surgeon will examine your breast structure, and will present you with different types of implants that are flat, textured, round or teardrop-shaped, containing saline or silicone gel, and surgical techniques that are suitable for you.
 If you smoke, it is recommended that you quit before surgery.
 Apart from this, you should inform your surgeon of all medications you use during your interview.
 If these medications include medicines such as blood thinners or painkillers, your doctor may ask you to stop them before surgery.